Five officers shot and wounded in Minnesota, authorities say; suspect not in custody

 The Benton County Sheriff’s Office provided few details in its initial statement.
 The department said it was being assisted by several other public safety agencies on a “critical incident” unfolding in Glendorado Township, which is a few miles west of Princeton.
 It said there was no danger to the general public, although the public was being asked to avoid the area.

 Video from KMSP-TV showed numerous law enforcement vehicles at the scene and officers in tactical gear.
+Video from KARE-TV showed law enforcement was converged on a rural area with homes in the trees surrounded by farm fields.
+An armored vehicle was seen driving on the edge of one field.

+The state Bureau of Criminal Apprehension confirmed it was among the responding agencies.

 The area is about 50 miles (80 kilometers) northwest of Minneapolis.